-Police: Multiple people hurt in shooting in Bryan, Texas
+Police: 1 killed, 4 wounded in shooting at Texas business

-BRYAN, Texas (AP) - Multiple people were hurt Thursday in a shooting at a business in Bryan, Texas, police said, and the shooter was not in custody.
+BRYAN, Texas (AP) - One person was killed and four people were wounded Thursday in a shooting at a cabinet-making business in Bryan, Texas, police said, and the shooter was not in custody.

-Bryan Police Lt.
-Jason James said officers from his department responded to reports of a shooting at 2:30 p.m. and found “several victims” at a the business, which he identified by address.
-He did not provide an exact count of those injured and didn’t know whether anyone was killed.
+Bryan Police Chief Eric Buske told reporters he believes the shooting suspect is an employee at the Kent Moore Cabinets location.

+By the time officers arrived, the shooter was gone, Buske said.
+The shooting took place in the bays in a plant where employees make cabinets.

-Employees of the business were being interviewed, James said, and witnesses had identified a suspect.
+Employees were being interviewed, Bryan Police Lt.
+Jason James said earlier, and witnesses had identified a suspect.
 Police were looking for the suspected shooter, James said, but he could not describe that person.

-James provided an address for where the shooting happened, but did not say what type of business is there.

 “At this site, when law enforcement showed up it was already over with,” James said.